Deformations of Zappatic stable surfaces and their Galois covers: The study of the general case and conclusion

 \section{The study of the general case and conclusion}

-The success of our general results depends on the proof of previous conclusions about the fundamental groups of Galois covers of good planar Zappatic deformations of type $E_{n}, n=6,7,8,9,10$.
-Because our goal is to find some rules and get general results for any $n$ in $E_n$, solving the question about $E_{10}$ in Section \ref{E1010} was necessary.
+The success of our general results depends on the proof of previous conclusions about the fundamental groups of Galois covers of good planar Zappatic deformations of type $E_{n}, n=6,7,8,9$, and we add the case of $n=10$ to confirm our results and strengthen the conclusions.
+Because our goal is to find some rulings in those presentations, solving the question about $E_{10}$ in Section \ref{E1010} was necessary.
 This investigation should produce good results.

-Subsection \ref{4.1} shows that the Galois covers of algebraic surfaces $X^{E_{n}}$ ($n \geq 4$) are simply connected, and Subsection \ref{4.2} shows that they are of general type and some conditions related to the existences of those surfaces.
+Subsection \ref{4.1} shows that the Galois covers of algebraic surfaces $X^{E_{n}}$ ($n \geq 4$) are simply connected, and Subsection \ref{4.2} shows that they are of general type and have some conditions related to the existences of those surfaces.